Has it happened to you?

 And clarity is not only key to getting attention, building trust, connecting and ultimately to selling.
 A clear message can also be easily remembered and consequently passed on, thus have a significant positive effect on your reach and visibility – and not just amongst your human supporters, but even search engines will take notice of your strategically targeted and engaging keywords, too.

 Last but not least, having a clear vision about your offering and audience you will find that your focus improves and your productivity soars as it becomes much easier to manage your time, energy and priorities.

 I truly believe that it pays (in real money!) to develop and nurture a powerful, authentic and coherent brand message.
 It’s the ‘life-force’ that flows through everything and gives your business its vitality and strength as I put it.

 Need help with your elevator pitch?

 If you need help crafting your elevator pitch, I would be delighted to work with you!
-I am Birgit Diggins – on social media known as BforBirgit – Owner and Content Marketing Strategist, Writer & Mentor at Power-Words
+I am Birgit Diggins – on social media known as BforBirgit – Content Marketing & Digital Strategist and Copywriter at Power-Words

 Also, if you know of any secrets for a magnetic elevator pitch, which you’re willing to share, please share away in the comments below!